 The Ultimate Effects Solution.
-All 21 Soundtoys plug-ins including the new Effect Rack, PrimalTap, Little AlterBoy, Sie-Q, and the brand new Little Plate.
+All 21 Soundtoys plug-ins including Decapitator, EchoBoy, Little Plate, Little AlterBoy and the bundle-exclusive Effect Rack.
 No iLok dongle required.
 Learn More.

 If you want a touch of 60s warmth on your tracks, reach for Little Radiator.
 It’s great for fattening up bass, guitar, drums, or vocals.
 And it’s fantastic on electric piano.